How Reddit Became Google's Solution to the Search Quality Crisis

 Yet, simultaneously, they handed the keys to the kingdom over to Reddit, expanding their partnership with a multi-million dollar deal that, according to Reddit Inc., “Will make it easier for people to find, discover, and engage in content and communities on Reddit that are most relevant to them.”

-So, why is one form of mass-content considered 'abuse' while the other is proclaimed as 'helpful'?
+So, why is one form of mass-content considered 'abuse' while the other is dubbed as 'helpful'?

 Google Makes Reddit History with 2024 Data Partnership